Metro CEO says Kaufhof doing well, still wants to sell - report

-FRANKFURT, Sept 28 German department store chain Kaufhof is doing well but its owner Metro wants to sell it, the group's chief executive Olaf Koch told WirtschaftsWoche magazine.
+FRANKFURT German department store chain Kaufhof is doing well but its owner Metro (MEOG.DE) wants to sell it, the group's chief executive Olaf Koch told WirtschaftsWoche magazine.

 "Kaufhof clearly has a better valuation compared to early last year when we were in talks to sell the chain," Koch was quoted as saying.
 "The company has made some fantastic progress."